Tel: 01702 716288 Email Us

 There are several ways in which you can find out information about a planning application

-Whether you support or oppose a planning application, both the Town Council and the Borough Council are keen to receive any comments you may have and all relevant points are taken into account when the application is assessed.
+Whether you support or oppose a planning application, both the Town Council and the City Council are keen to receive any comments you may have and all relevant points are taken into account when the application is assessed.

 You may wish to let others know your views.

 The Town Council has no power to determine planning applications.
 It is, however, consulted by the City Council on all applications in its area and its views are taken into account in the City’s consideration of the proposals.